 The term ‘quiet quitting’ is trending.
 For the last few weeks, news outlets around the world have tackled this topic, and it doesn’t appear to be dying down.

 In case you’re unfamiliar, quiet quitting refers to doing just enough work to fulfill job expectations — no overtime and certainly no over exertion.
 This may seem like Gen-Z simply rebranding the concept of “doing the bare minimum.”
+And with so many remote workers, work from home productivity is also under question.
 But the data suggests there’s more going on…

 Just this September, the U.S. Bureau of Labor Statistics (BLS) confirmed a 74-year-low for national worker productivity.